ar-visions/orbiter/GUIDELINES.md

 ## Summation

 Orbiter isn't trying to be a web browser, or let you try to develop like an app for one of them.
 It's a native-first, code-centered system built to empower how developers *actually* build, not how frameworks expect them to.
-We use tapestry, so any git-url that installs to lib/bin/include/share is a package.
+We use import, so any git-url that installs to lib/bin/include/share is a package.